seanrcollings/arc/docs/docs/index.md

 ### Configuration
 *arc* is easily configurable via the `#!python arc.configure()` function.

 For example, you can set a version string for you application.
 This will add a `--version` flag to your application.
-Additionally you can set a "brand color" which is the primary color used for the documentation.

 ```py title="examples/hello_configuration.py"
 --8<-- "examples/hello_configuration.py"